-Achievements: In 2008, Gamal received his school’s Lindback Foundation’s Distinguished Teaching Award, and in 2011 he received the NSTA’s National Award for Inquiry-based Science Education.
-Sherif also completed a prestigious fellowship with the International Leaders in Education Program at the U.S. State Department: he successfully co-planned and led a 3-day conference on project-based learning for English language teachers in Casablanca, Morocco.
+Achievements: In 2008, Gamal received his school’s Distinguished Teaching Award, and in 2011 he received the NSTA’s National Award for Inquiry-based Science Education.
+Gamal also completed a prestigious fellowship with the International Leaders in Education Program at the U.S. State Department: he successfully co-planned and led a 3-day conference on project-based learning for English language teachers in Casablanca, Morocco.
 In 2014, Gamal was a keynote speaker at Pennsylvania’s annual STEMx conference.

-Education: Sherif received his Bachelor’s degree from SUNY-Binghamtom, and went on to earn a Master’s in Education from Temple University in Philadelphia.
-After five years as a high school teacher and grants administrator with The School District of Philadelphia, he enrolled at the University of Pennsylvania where he earned his Principal Certificate as well as a Master of Science degree in Educational Administration.
+Education: Gamal received his Bachelor’s degree from SUNY-Binghamton, and went on to earn a Master’s in Education from Temple University in Philadelphia.
+After five years as a high school teacher and grants administrator with the School District of Philadelphia, he enrolled at the University of Pennsylvania where he earned his Principal Certificate as well as a Master of Science degree in Educational Administration.
 In 2015, Gamal received the LEED Green Associate credential through the U.S. Green Building Council.

 Areas of Interest/Expertise:More Teacher Fellows Biographies